 - Why you are disputing the charge

-Putting it in writing is necessary because it is allow you and your credit card company to maintain detailed records.
+Putting it in writing is necessary because it allows you and your credit card company to maintain detailed records.

 Wait for a Response

 According to Daily Finance, credit card companies have 90 days to respond to your dispute.
-Depending on the credit card or debit card issuer’s findings, including when you reported your card lost or stolen and the time frame of the unauthorized usage, you may or may not be responsible for the charges.
+Depending on the credit card or debit card issuer’s findings, including when you reported your card lost or stolen and the time frame of the unauthorized usage, you might be responsible for the charges.
 Understanding your card agreement and federal and state laws will ultimately determine your results.